mkuser608/google-doc-clone/README.md

 - **Intuitive Rich Text Editor**: Built with Tiptap 2.10.2, offering advanced text formatting and editing capabilities.
 - **Sleek and Modern UI**: Designed with ShadCN components for a clean and user-friendly interface.
 - **Organization-Centric Architecture**: Scalable and maintainable codebase structure to support enterprise-level use cases.
-- **Multiple Modes and Functionalities**: Includes document-sharing, version control, and other features inspired by Google Docs.
+- **Multiple Modes and Functionalities**: Includes document-sharing, version control, and other features inspired by Google Docs & Code with Antonio.

 ---